|Discovered by||Joint Institute for Nuclear Research and Lawrence Livermore National Laboratory (2000)|

 |ChemSpider ID||–||ChemSpider is a free chemical database|

 - Livermorium is a synthetic chemical element with the atomic number 116 and symbol Lv in the Periodic Table.

 - It is a highly radioactive element, which cannot be found naturally in the Earth’s Crust but can be created in the laboratory.

 - It was discovered by Lawrence Livermore National Laboratory and Joint Institute of Nuclear Research.

-> - Presently, it does not have any uses or applications, except being used in the research field.
+- Presently, it does not have any commercial uses, except being used in the research field.

-> - As it is not found in nature, there is no chance of being affected by it.
+- As it is not found in nature, there is no chance of being affected by it.

 Physical Properties of Livermorium

 - In the Periodic table, it is placed in the p-block transactinide element, it is a member of 7th period and is arranged in group 16.

 - Four isotopes have been identified with atomic mass numbers 290,291,292,293 and all these are highly radioactive.